darrelllong/Solovay-Strassen/README.md

 # Solovay-Strassen
-Solovay–Strassen primality testing, and generate RSA keys as an example.
-These only use 64-bit numbers but can be easily (but it is ugly) transformed to `mpz_t`.
+Solovay–Strassen primality testing, and we generate RSA keys as an example.
+Both Euler's 𝜑 and Carmichael's 𝜆 varieties are produced.

+This example only uses 64-bit numbers but it can be easily (but it is ugly) transformed to `mpz_t` using the Gnu multiprecision library.